Not slowing down: Mike McEntyre’s love of racing cars keeps him on the go

 His father was lightly involved with drag racing, and that’s where Mike’s interest in fast cars began to develop.

-“I started helping him out with his stuff when I was little, when I was five or six years old, and that was just the highlight of the weekend if we got to go to the races,” he says.
+“I started helping him out with his stuff when I was little, when I was 5 or 6 years old, and that was just the highlight of the weekend if we got to go to the races,” he says.
 “But Daddy never was quite into it the way I’ve gotten into this stuff.”

 His father fixed up one of his own cars for Mike when he was 10 years old.